abhi6174/SMARTLANDS/README.md

 ## Deployment

-1) deployed on the Sepolia Ethereum test network
+1) deployed on the Polygon amoy test network
 2) Hardhat is used for deploying smart contracts and blockchain interaction.